Rose1917/ocaml-meta/readme.md

-## a deep learning framework based on the owl and meta-operator
+## a deep learning framework based on meta-operator
 #### how to start
 make
 #### contribution